 Safe Passing Laws

 Following the proper procedure for safe passing allows you and those around you to enjoy the path or road.
 Safe passing laws do vary by state and can be reviewed here.
 You will always want to be aware of your surroundings, the other bicyclists, and especially any motor vehicles nearby.
 You should always pass other riders on the left and announce your approach.
-The use of accessories such as mirrors and bells can also help notify others that you are nearby.
+The use of accessories such as bike mirrors and bells can also help notify others that you are nearby.
 Consider wearing bright or reflective gear when traveling on narrow roads to help drivers of motor vehicles see you and give you extra space as well.

 In general, you will need to give other riders and pedestrians a minimum of 3 feet between yourself and them when passing.
 Automobiles should give riders the same distance of safety, and if not available, the automobiles should slow down to pass bicyclists.
 However, never assume that automobile drivers will be paying attention to the road.
 They may be distracted by their phones or other cars.
 Other riders may be distracted as well, especially if they are new or young.
 A good rule of thumb is that you should never pass anyone if it would create a dangerous situation for you, them, or any other person.